Ozurdex Prescribing Information

-Use of corticosteroids may produce posterior subcapsular cataracts, increased intraocular pressure, glaucoma, and may enhance the establishment of secondary ocular infections due to bacteria, fungi, or viruses [see Adverse Reactions (6.1)].
+Use of corticosteroids including OZURDEX® may produce posterior subcapsular cataracts, increased intraocular pressure, and glaucoma.
+Use of corticosteroids may enhance the establishment of secondary ocular infections due to bacteria, fungi, or viruses [see Adverse Reactions (6.1)].

-Corticosteroids should be used cautiously in patients with a history of ocular herpes simplex because of the potential for reactivation of the viral infection.
+Corticosteroids are not recommended to be used in patients with a history of ocular herpes simplex because of the potential for reactivation of the viral infection.

 The following information is based on the combined clinical trial results from 3 initial, randomized, 6-month, sham-controlled studies (2 for retinal vein occlusion and 1 for posterior segment uveitis):

 |Eye pain||40 (8%)||26 (5%)|

 |Vitreous detachment||12 (2%)||8 (2%)|

 |Headache||19 (4%)||12 (2%)|